-In January 2001, Hugh joined the staff of Hackensack Riverkeeper as program director.
-Since then has overseen the organization’s Eco-Programs which engage upwards of ten thousand people annually.
-In June 2002 Hugh earned his 25-Ton Launch/Tender license from the U.S. Coast Guard (and the right to be called Captain).
-Each year he conducts upwards of 150 Eco-Cruises aboard the Riverkeeper vessel Robert H. Boyle II and oversees environmental programs that engage over 10,000 people each year.
-Hugh is also our organization’s wordsmith, writing or editing the majority of Hackensack Riverkeeper’s press releases, policy documents, newsletter articles and official correspondence.
-He leads the Hackensack RiverCreepers – our World Series of Birding team and administers the Becker-Vellekamp Environmental Scholarship.
+That same month he joined the staff of Hackensack Riverkeeper as Program Director.
+In June 2002 he earned his 25-Ton Master’s License from the U.S. Coast Guard.
+Each year he conducts upwards of 150 Eco-Cruises aboard the 30-foot research vessel Robert H. Boyle II and oversees environmental programs that engage over 10,000 people each year.
+Hugh is also Riverkeeper’s wordsmith, writing or editing the majority of the organization’s official correspondence.
+Additionally, he leads the Hackensack RiverCreepers in the World Series of Birding and administers the Ron Vellekamp Environmental Scholarship.

-Currently, Hugh is Hackensack Riverkeeper’s representative to three regional groups: the Coalition to Ban Unsafe Oil Trains, the NYC-based Waterfront Alliance; the Nature Program Cooperative, the Bergen-based association of environmental education providers; and the Harbor Herons & Colonial Waterbirds Working Group, part of the NY/NJ Harbor Estuary Program.
+Hugh represents Hackensack Riverkeeper as a member of four regional groups: the Coalition to Ban Unsafe Oil Trains, the NYC-based Waterfront Alliance; the Bergen-based Nature Program Cooperative, and the Harbor Herons & Colonial Waterbirds Working Group – part of the NY/NJ Harbor Estuary Program.

 Hugh’s wife Dorothy teaches high school in Newark, NJ.
 They have been married since 1984 and live in Maywood, NJ.
-They have two grown children – Daniel and Andrew – and a wonderful daughter-in-law Natalie, who is married to Dan.
-The empty-nesters spend their summer vacations each year birding, hiking, boating and enjoying nature in upstate New York, New England and the Canadian Maritimes.
+They have two grown, married children: Daniel and Andrew.
+The empty-nesters spend their summer vacations each year birding, hiking, boating and enjoying nature & history in New England and Canada.

 Mary A. Knight, Operations Director

 Hailing from a career in the for-profit retail world and many years as a volunteer in the non-profit sector, Mary has acquired many skills which have proved valuable in her position with Hackensack Riverkeeper.
 Mary, together with her husband of over thirty years, owned and operated a highly successful retail florist in Upper Montclair.
-When they realized they outgrew the space, they decided rather than move and begin all over again, decide to retire from the flower business.
+When they realized they outgrew the space, rather than move and begin all over again,they decided to retire from the flower business.